 It is important to weigh these risks when deciding to drink alcohol.
 If you are at increased risk of any of these conditions, alcohol may not be the right choice for you.

-It is also critical to make sure alcohol does not interact with any medications you are taking.
+It is also important to make sure alcohol does not interact with any medications you are taking.
 Ask your doctor or pharmacist if alcohol is okay to have with your medications.

-However, failing to replace water lost during diuresis can get us in trouble.
-Dehydration and subsequent reduced urine volume will cause a sharp rise in kidney stone risk.
+However, when you do not replace water lost during diuresis, we can get into trouble.
+Dehydration and reduced urine volume will cause a sharp rise in kidney stone risk.
 If you do choose to drink alcohol, make sure to drink extra water to prevent dehydration.
 A good rule of thumb is to drink at least 1 glass of water for every alcoholic drink you have.

 What Alcohol is Best for Kidney Stones?

-Overall, beer is not the best alcohol choice for people with kidney stones.
+Overall, beer is not the best alcohol for people with kidney stones.

 - Regular Cola (12 fl oz) = 35 grams